authorTom/virtual-clinical-environment/README.md

 <br />
 Gaussian splatting has several advantages over traditional 3D rendering techniques.
 First, it is very efficient, as it can be implemented using standard GPU rasterization hardware.
 Second, it is very flexible, as it can represent a wide variety of 3D scenes, including those with complex geometries and materials.
 Third, it is very scalable, as it can be used to render scenes with millions of polygons. <br />
 <br />
-Gaussian splatting has been used to create a variety of applications, including real-time rendering of 3D scenes, 3D reconstruction from images, and 3D printing.
+Gaussian splatting has been used to create a variety of various applications, including real-time rendering of 3D scenes, 3D reconstruction from images, and 3D printing.
 It is a powerful technique that has the potential to revolutionise the way we interact with 3D content. <br />
 <br />
 [📄 3D Gaussian Splatting for Real-Time Radiance Field Rendering](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/)
 ## Comparison of Techniques